 The Olympus Pen E-PL6 and the Leica M-D (Typ26) are some of the best cameras for taking vintage style photos.
 These are modern digital cameras that make photos look vintage.

 What are the best aesthetic cameras?

 It depends on the kind of aesthetic you are looking for.
 Modern digital cameras can produce a wide range of effects given the right settings, lenses and lighting.
-Editing software can also be used to produce any aesthetic you want.
+Editing software can also be used to produce any retro vintage aesthetic picture you want.